 - Page/Post Privacy Settings (e.g. Password-protected)

-This tutorial explains how to use the inline editor (Quick Edit) in WordPress to edit WordPress Pages and Posts.
+In this step-by-step tutorial, you will learn how to use the WordPress inline editor (Quick Edit) to quickly edit Pages and Posts.

-Follow the step-by-step tutorials below to learn how to use quick edit to edit your posts and pages.
+Follow the tutorials below to learn how to use the quick edit feature of WordPress to edit your posts and pages.

-Log into your WordPress Dashboard and choose Posts > All Posts …
+Log into your WordPress admin section, then go to the main navigation menu and select click on Posts > All Posts …

 (Posts Menu – All Posts)